duckduckgo/zeroclickinfo-spice/README.md

 - Learn how to turn an [external API into delightful search results](http://docs.duckduckhack.com/walkthroughs/forum-lookup.html)
 - Create a [cheat sheet for a favorite topic](http://docs.duckduckhack.com/walkthroughs/programming-syntax.html)

-We also welcome new contributors to start by fixing existing Instant Answers:
+We also welcome new contributors to learn by improving existing Instant Answers:

 - Tackle some of the "low-hanging fruit" and, "high priority" issues on our [Live Issues Page](https://duck.co/ia/dev/issues?tag=lowhangingfruit)
 - Help other DuckDuckHackers with their [Instant Answers in development](https://duck.co/ia/dev/pipeline)